ZebinCao/ZebinCao.github.io/_pages/about.md

 My essential research tool is analytical and numerical modeling.
 With data-oriented modling techniques, my PhD works focu on understanding lithospheric and mantle dynamics, in particular for the conterminous United States.

 <br/><img src='/images/Composite_fig.png'>
 *Illustration of my PhD research work.
-Left panel shows an equatorial section of my global adjoint convection model at present day.
-Right panel shows the complex mantle structure beneath the North American Plate from my high-resolution fully coupled lithosphere-mantle model.*
+Left panel shows an equatorial section of a global adjoint convection model at present day.
+Right panel shows the complex mantle structure beneath the North American Plate from a high-resolution fully coupled lithosphere-mantle model.*